Find schools that offer these popular programs

 Earning Your High School Equivalency in West Virginia

-In January 2014, West Virginia replaced the General Educational Development (GED) exam with the Test Assessing Secondary Completion (TASC) from McGraw-Hill Education CTB.
+West Virginia has replaced the General Educational Development (GED) exam with the Test Assessing Secondary Completion (TASC) from McGraw-Hill Education CTB.

 TASC Eligibility and Applying

 West Virginia requires students interested in taking the TASC exam to first complete the TASC Readiness Assessment (TRA), which can be done at an Adult Education Center or at the Option Pathway school.
 Upon successful completion of the TRA, the Adult Education or Option Pathway teacher will help students register for the TASC exam.